Echo-evolution data generation for quantum error mitigation via neural networks: Data generation via echo evolution

 There are possible solutions throughout the literature.
 For quantum measurement error mitigation, small depth circuits with single-qubit rotations allow constructing states with classically-predictable counts statistic \cite{Kim2020,Lee2023}.
 For the QAOA problem, using Clifford-gate circuits demonstrated successful error mitigation for ground state energy of a spin system \cite{Czarnik2021}.
 Finally, using data from forward-in-time dynamics with fewer deep circuits allowed mitigating errors in observable dynamics in deep circuits in a problem of quantum simulation of spin system dynamics \cite{Zhukov2022}.

 This work concentrates on the last mentioned problem - simulation of quantum dynamics.
 In \cite{Zhukov2022}, the data generation procedure produces training data using shallow-depth circuits of the target system evolution.
-As a quasi-ideal data, a Trotter decomposition with $N_{1}$ Trotter steps, with $N_{1}$ small enough to make the gate error effect negligible.
+As a quasi-ideal data, a decomposition of the evolution operator (\ref{Trotter}) with $N_{1}$ Trotter steps is used, with $N_{1}$ small enough to make the gate error effect negligible.
 Then, noisy data is generated by choosing a target number of Trotter steps $N_{2}$ and adding ``delay'' circuits to make quasi-ideal circuits of depth $N_{1}$ to make the noise effect high enough for the depth level $N_{2}$.
 This procedure generates a training data set of noisy observables $X_{data}$ and noise-free observables $Y_{data}$ to train a feed-forward neural network to mitigate the noise effect.

 The main drawback of the described method is a restriction on the quasi-ideal circuits depth.
 A limited number of Trotter steps is allowed to make the data produced with quasi-ideal circuits approximately noise-free.
-This limitation restricts generating observable data only for small-time dynamics since the accuracy of simulated dynamics depends on the accuracy of Trotter decomposition (\ref{Trotter}): the fewer Trotter steps are, the less accurate the resulting dynamics.
+This limitation restricts the user to generating observable data only for small-time dynamics since the accuracy of simulated dynamics depends on the accuracy of Trotter decomposition (\ref{Trotter}): the fewer Trotter steps are used, the less accurate is the resulting dynamics.

-A solution comes from physical insights of quantum systems evolution science.
+We may find a solution from physical insights of quantum systems evolution.
 In general, given an initial state $\ket{\psi_{init}}$, it is only possible to find the value of observable $O$ on the final state $\ket{\psi_{final}}$ (after evolution) via running the system evolution

 and then measuring an observable of interest